SteppenGolf/bare-metal-series/readme.md

 You'll also need to install the [open source ST-Link debugging tools](https://github.com/stlink-org/stlink).
 The primary application you'll need from that tool-set is *stutil*.
 Verify that *stutil* is available in your path before attempting to use the VSCode ST-Link debugging tasks.

 Once your drivers and debugging tools are installed, you can use the "ST-Link: Debug Application" and "ST-Link: Attach active" VSCode tasks to debug your firmware over ST-Link.
+## Debugging and flashing  dont work for me.
+I recommend using st-flash utility from terminal